Lewis Hutchinson: Capture

 Hutchinson's reputation for debauchery made him notable as many would avoid him out of fear.
 His slaves' tales of terrible treatment and the gruesome details of the murders made him legendary.
 This is why he was allowed to roam free for a time until he shot an English soldier by the name of John Calendar, who attempted to apprehend Hutchinson.
 After Hutchinson shot Calendar, he bolted south to Old Harbour and boarded a ship.
 The Royal Navy, commanded by Admiral Rodney, caught Hutchinson before he could escape.

 Trial and execution

 Shortly after being caught, he was tried and found guilty.
 In 1773, he was hanged in Spanish Town Square.
 Although the final toll is unknown, upon searching his home after his arrest, approximately 43 watches and a large amount of clothing was found.
 The records of his trial stand in the National Archives and in the Jamaican Archives.

 Accomplices

 During the trial, slaves' stories revealed he did not act alone.
 Planter James Walker and Roger Maddix were sentenced to death for participating in the murder of farmer William Lickley and schoolmaster Timothy Cronin.
 Maddix's wife, Dorcas, Miss Susanna Cole and Miss Elizabeth Thomas allegedly watched schoolmaster Cronin's death by strangulation while pinioned in stocks.
 Cronin's watch and seal were found in Thomas' possession.
-Miss Thomas was found not guilty.
+Miss Thomas was acquitted.